Meet Chip: Blood Vessels

 Through bioengineering — the science of creating complex, functional tissue from cells — Duke University scientists have generated human blood vessels on a chip.
 Not only can the bioengineered vessels deliver oxygen and nutrients into the tissue, but they also can contract and dilate just like blood vessels in the human body do to help regulate body temperature and metabolism.

-The video above shows white blood cells (fluorescing red) passing through the vessel.
+The video shows white blood cells (fluorescing red) passing through the vessel.
 The white blood cells (red) can attach to the blood vessel wall (blue) and travel into the tissue to fight infection, similar to what occurs in the body.

 Functional microvessels derived from induced pluripotent stem cells form networks capable of fluid flow.
 In this video, fluorescent purple beads show functional flow in the vessels.
 Colon cancer cells (green) can grow nearby, mimicking the human cancer microenvironment.